The basis of the Quran is the revelation to Muhammad. According to Islam, the revelation was given by the angel Jibreel.

 First of all, an angel is a servant of God and will only do what they are commanded by God.
-No angel of God has ever acted in a such a violent and abusive manner against a single human being in this way.
-Secondly, shouldn’t the angel have known that Muhammad was illiterate, yet he cruelly forced Muhammad to do what poor Muhammad just could not do.
+No angel of God has ever acted in such a violent and abusive manner against a single human being in this way.
+Secondly, shouldn’t the angel have known that Muhammad was illiterate, yet he cruelly forced Muhammad to do what poor Muhammad just could not do?
 Thirdly, this incident caused Muhammad such great fear and he was so terrified that he ran back home to his wife Khadija to find comfort.

 In the Bible, any time that an angel appears to a human being, his first words are almost always, “DO NOT FEAR.”
 Because such fear is not from God!
-We see this repeated over and over again the Bible.
+We see this repeated over and over again in the Bible.
 No prophet was ever abused in such a manner!
-Muhammad was so overcome with FEAR that he is described in Islamic sources as: trembling, heart beating fast, snorting like a horse, and neck muscles twitching.
+Muhammad was so overcome with FEAR that he is described in Islamic sources as trembling, heart beating fast, snorting like a horse, and neck muscles twitching.
 In fact, Muhammad is convinced that it is a demon!

-At home Khatija comforts and assures her husband that Allah would not shame him. (even though she did not even witness what actually happened, she was trying her best to make Muhammad feel better; she was just being a good wife!).
+At home, Khatija comforts and assures her husband that Allah would not shame him. (even though she did not even witness what actually happened, she was trying her best to make Muhammad feel better; she was just being a good wife!).
 How did Khadija come to her conclusion that the “angel” was not from satan?
-By unveling her private parts with the prophet seated on her lap.
+By unveiling her private parts with the prophet seated on her lap.
 Her reasoning was that an angel of God would not be hanging around to while she exposes her private parts.

-Later she and Muhammad went to visit her cousin, Waraqa, whom they hoped could make sense of had happened and advise Muhammad.
+Later she and Muhammad went to visit her cousin, Waraqa, whom they hoped could make sense of what had happened and advise Muhammad.
 Waraqa was literate and he was supposedly a Christian.
 I say “supposedly” because there was a heretic cult in that place at the time.
 They were the Nestorians, whose beliefs differed from what the Bible teaches.

 In all likelihood, Waraqa was a Nestorian and not a true Christian, follower of Jesus Christ.